Special prosecutor steps down in case against Alec Baldwin

 District Attorney Mary Carmack-Altwies filed a notification in state district court and declined further comment.

 Baldwin and weapons supervisor Hannah Gutierrez-Reed have pleaded not guilty to charges of involuntary manslaughter in the shooting death of cinematographer Halyna Hutchins.
-The charges carry a maximum penalty of 18-months in prison and fines.
+The charges carry a maximum penalty of 18 months in prison and fines.

 Hutchins died shortly after being wounded Oct.
 21, 2021, during rehearsals for the Western film “Rust” at a ranch on the outskirts of Santa Fe.
 Baldwin was pointing a pistol at Hutchins when the gun went off, killing her and wounding the director, Joel Souza.